Sacred language: Christianity

 The Catholic Church, long before the Second Vatican Council (Vatican II), had accepted and promoted the use of the non-vernacular liturgical languages listed above; while vernacular (i.e. modern or native) languages were also used liturgically throughout history; usually as a special concession given to religious orders conducting missionary activity.

 In the 20th century, Vatican II set out to protect the use of Latin as a liturgical language.
 To a large degree, its prescription was disregarded and the vernacular not only became standard, but was generally used exclusively in the liturgy.
-Latin, which remains the chief language of the Roman Rite, is the main language of the Roman Missal (the official book of liturgy for the Latin Rite) and of the Code of Canon Law, but the use of liturgical Latin is now discouraged.
+Latin remains the chief language of the Latin liturgical rites and of Catholic canon law, but the use of liturgical Latin is now discouraged.
 The use of vernacular language in liturgical practice after 1964 created controversy, and opposition to liturgical vernacular is a major tenet of the Catholic Traditionalist movement.
-Meanwhile, the numerous Eastern Catholic Churches in union with Rome each have their own respective "parent-language".
-As a subsidiary issue, unrelated to liturgy, the Eastern Code of Canon Law, for the sake of convenience, has been promulgated in Latin.
+Meanwhile, the numerous Eastern Catholic Churches in union with Rome each have their own respective parent-language.

 Eastern Orthodox churches vary in their use of liturgical languages.
 Koine Greek and Church Slavonic are the main sacred languages used in communion.
 Other languages are also permitted for liturgical worship, and each country often has the liturgical services in their own language.
 This has led to a wide variety of languages used for liturgical worship, but there is still uniformity in the liturgical worship itself.

-Liturgical languages used in the Eastern Orthodox Church include (but are not limited to): Koine Greek, Church Slavonic, Romanian, Georgian, Arabic, Ukrainian, Bulgarian, Serbian, English, German, Spanish, French, Polish, Portuguese, Italian, Albanian, Finnish, Swedish, Chinese, Estonian, Korean, Japanese, and multiple African languages.
+Languages used in the Eastern Orthodox Church include (but are not limited to): Koine Greek, Church Slavonic, Romanian, Georgian, Arabic, Ukrainian, Belarusian, Bulgarian, Macedonian, Serbian, Montenegrin, English, German, Spanish, French, Polish, Portuguese, Italian, Albanian, Finnish, Swedish, Chinese, Estonian, Latvian, Korean, Japanese, and multiple African languages.

 Oriental Orthodox churches outside their ancestral lands regularly pray in the local vernacular, but some clergymen and communities prefer to retain their traditional language or use a combination of languages.

 Many Anabaptist groups, such as the Amish, use High German in their worship despite not speaking it amongst themselves.

 Hinduism

-Hinduism is traditionally considered to have Sanskrit and Old Tamil as its primary liturgical languages.
+Hinduism is traditionally considered to have Sanskrit as its primary liturgical language.